dev-varshan/dev-varshan/README.md

 ---

-> “Efficiency isn’t just about writing lines of code — it’s about making each line meaningful.”
+> "Efficiency isn't just about writing lines of code — it's about making each line meaningful."